Required Legal Statements

 - The disciplinary process as outlined in the Student Handbook was not followed, and this failure significantly affected the student’s opportunity to receive a fair hearing.

 - The disciplinary decision was not supported by reasonable evidence.

 - New evidence has become available since the initial hearing that would have significantly altered its results.

 The procedure for an appeal to the Dean of Students on a decision from a Student Life representative is as follows:

 Within two working days from the date of the decision, the student will file a written notice of appeal with the Dean.
-Appropriate paperwork is available upon request from the director of Judicial Affairs.
+Appropriate paperwork is available upon request from the Dean of Students.
 A student involved in a disciplinary process will be notified of his or her right to appeal by Student Life at the time the disciplinary decision is conveyed to the student.
 A deadline to appeal will also be assigned at that time.

 - Within two working days from the date the notice is received, the Dean of Students or designee will review the appeal notice and may decide to meet with the student to further discuss his or her grounds for appeal.

 - The Dean will meet with only the student.
 No one else may represent the student during the appeal process.